 How Small Businesses Can Get Loans and Debt Relief

 The following was initially prepared before the SBA issued its guidance for the Payroll Protection Program (PPP).
 It has been updated on April 1, 2020 to reflect the new guidance.
-Any subsequently issued guidance or further legislative activity may not be reflected.
-Please check with your Casey Peterson professional for the latest information.
+Any subsequently issued guidance or further legislative activity may not be

 Through a couple pieces of recently enacted legislation, small businesses affected by COVID-19 now have access to more financial assistance.

 Below is a high-level overview of each type of aid.
 Refer to our comparison chart to see what options might work best for your small business and how you should apply.

 - Economic Injury Disaster Loan*— Through the Small Business Administration, borrowers could get an emergency loan advance of $10,000 through an EIDL.The SBA will make those funds available within three days of a successful application, and small businesses won’t have to pay the money back.
 This loan advance is on a first-come-first-served basis, so small businesses should apply right away.
 In addition to the $10,000 advance, small businesses can also apply for an EIDL of up to $2 million.

 - Paycheck Protection Program*— PPPs will be available through SBA preferred lenders with applications becoming available as soon as April 3, 2020.
 The program offers as much as $10 million through 100-percent federally guaranteed loans to small business employers who maintain their payroll during the COVID-19 emergency.
 The government may forgive the loans if employers use them for payroll, rent, utilities, and mortgage insurance during the covered eight-week period.
 Small businesses can apply for an EIDL and a PPP, but the funds can’t be used for the same expenses.